diiegg/K8s-node-app/README.md

 ```

-**Note**  security consideratios
+**Note**  security considerations

-we are runing the conainer as ano root user, we blcok root containers and preventing Linux binaries run as a priviledge user
+we are running the container as an root user, we block root containers and preventing Linux binaries run as a privilege user

-Lets deploy the app
+Let's deploy the app

   ```sh